isomerpages/aic-yearbook/_driving-purpose/Caring for their needs.md

 ![](/images/engagements-aic-pcf-ssdb.png)

-## Enhancing Activity Access for Frailer Seniors
+## Enhancing activity access for frailer seniors
 Physical, cognitive, and social activities bring well-being to everyone; however, access to suitable, meaningful activities for frailer seniors can be challenging.
 To better enable frailer seniors’ participation in activities, AIC worked with partners to curate activities ideal for their interests and abilities at two national events in 2022.

 ![](/images/enhanced-activity-access-frailer-seniors.png)